Coherent dynamics in soft-threshold integrate-and-fire networks: The model

 Finally, each neuron has resting potential $E_i$, also incorporating any external input currents.
 Together, the membrane voltage of neuron $i$, $v_{i}(t)$, evolves according to the It\^{o} stochastic differential equation

-The neuron integrates input spikes from the rest of the network through the synaptic filter, or coupling function, $J_{ij}(s)$.
-With simple pulse coupling and no synaptic delay, $J(x,t)=J_0\delta(t)$, the sLIF network can exhibit homogeneous spiking behavior (Fig.~\ref{fig:delay}C).
-When $J(x,t)$ has more temporal and spatial structure, the network exhibits spatiotemporal dynamics.
+The neuron integrates input spikes from the rest of the network through the synaptic filter, or coupling function, $J_{ij}(t)$.
+We show that with simple pulse coupling and no synaptic delay, $J_{ij}(t)=J_0\delta(t)$, the sLIF network can exhibit homogeneous spiking behavior (Fig.~\ref{fig:delay}C).
+When $J$ has more temporal and spatial structure, the network exhibits spatiotemporal dynamics.
 For non-zero delay values, the sLIF network can exhibit homogeneous oscillatory activity (Fig.~\ref{fig:delay}D).
-Additionally, with sufficiently strong spatial modulation in $J$, the sLIF network exhibits spatially localized activity (Fig.~\ref{fig:delay}E).
+Additionally, with sufficient spatial modulation in $J$, the sLIF network exhibits spatially patterned activity (Fig.~\ref{fig:delay}E).
 Finally, if our coupling function has both delays and spatial modulation, the network can exhibit spatiotemporal dynamics with patterns of traveling or standing waves (Fig.~\ref{fig:delay}F, which also shows a spontaneous, noise-induced transition between those two patterns).
 To understand these dynamics, we develop a neural field approximation of \eqref{discreteLIF}.